 Insane, it is!

 Safeguarding IT Systems is crucial in bringing down unforeseen cost of breach.

-Ponemon Cost of Data Breach Study’s researchers interviewed IT, compliance and information security practitioners, states that in 2016 the average consolidated total cost of a data breach grew from $3.8 million to $4 million.
-The global study reports that average cost incurred for each lost or stolen record containing sensitive and confidential information has increased from $154 to $158.
-These numbers are going up despite breakthrough technology in place to discourage data breached and cyber-crime.
+Ponemon Cost of Data Breach Study’s researchers interviewed IT, compliance and information security practitioners, stating that in 2016 the average consolidated total cost of a data breach grew from $3.8 million to $4 million.
+The global study reports that the average cost incurred for each lost or stolen record containing sensitive and confidential information has increased from $154 to $158.
+These numbers are going up despite breakthrough technology in place to discourage data breaches and cyber-crime.

 Businesses today need to take note of damage that can be caused in terms of cost implications once a breach has happened.
 There are various components of managing the aftermath of a breach, some costs are extremely difficult to quantify, such as the cost of loss of brand image.

 Here we break the various cost components of a data breach or cyber breach:

 - Cost of Corrective Measures